meteosci/vue-maplibre/docs/en-US/component/layer-native.md

 # VmLayerNative

 The `VmLayerNative` component is used to load native layers onto the map.
-The supported layer types include 'fill', 'line', 'symbol', 'circle', 'heatmap', 'fill-extrusion', 'raster', 'hillshade', and 'background'. [see](https://maplibre.org/maplibre-style-spec/layers/)
+The supported layer types include 'fill', 'line', 'symbol', 'circle', 'heatmap', 'fill-extrusion', 'raster', 'hillshade', and 'background'. [see](https://maplibre.org/maplibre-style-spec/layers/).
+And a extension type 'raster-dem' for terrain.

 ## Basic usage